“The quality remains long after the price is forgotten” -Sir Henry Royce-

 Villa Le Fontanelle is a charming villa with plenty of history which makes you feel like an integral part of the city of Florence.
 The history is accompanied by an excellent taste for decor, impeccable service, an amazing view, a great location, and mouth-watering food.

-If you are looking for a luxury hotel in Florence then my advice certainly is to stay at Villa Le Fontanelle.
+If you are looking for a luxury boutique hotel in Florence then my advice certainly is to stay at Villa Le Fontanelle.
 They have 7 adorable rooms with a perfect elevated view above the city of Florence.
 Believe me, its unique and beautiful location will grant you life-long memories.
 Read more…

-Currently my list of luxury hotels in Italy contains only five accommodations that I personally tried during the past year, but I will work to keep it updated and I truly hope to increase it.
+Currently my list of luxury boutique hotels in Italy contains only five accommodations that I personally tried during the past year, but I will work to keep it updated and I truly hope to increase it.
 In the meantime, if you have tried some luxury hotels in Italy, let me know in the comment box here below.
 Your valuable suggestions will surely help the readers of the Me With My Suitcase Blog.